miu007/LiLabNUS/Join Us!/index.md

    caption="**For collaborators**"
 %}

-We welcome collaboration with researchers, clinicians, and industry partners who share our interest in synthetic biology, developmental biology, and bioengineeringIf you're interested in working together, please feel free to reach out.
+We welcome collaboration with researchers, clinicians, and industry partners who share our interest in synthetic biology, developmental biology, and bioengineering.
+If you're interested in working together, please feel free to reach out.
 We're excited to build meaningful partnerships across institutions and disciplines.

 {% endcapture %}